Important Information for Plungers:

 NSLETR CHALLENGE COIN now available!!

 Nova Scotia Law Enforcement Torch Run (NSLETR) now has this unique challenge coin for sale and when purchased will send a message of support to Special Olympic Nova Scotia Athletes across the province.
+Each coin is $25 or you can purchase 2 for $40.

 CLICK HERE to place your order today!